Commercial Weight-loss Products and Programs

 - What are the health risks?

-In this section, we will examine some of the most popular commercial weight-loss centers by separating them into two different categories: “Meal Replacement” and “Non-meal Replacement.”
+In this section, we will examine some of the most popular commercial weight-loss programs by separating them into two different categories: “Meal Replacement” and “Non-meal Replacement.”
 Let’s take a brief moment to examine these two categories:

 Liquid meal replacement plans, if used for too long, may be harmful because they can cause nutritional deficiencies.
 Also, people often have trouble sticking with these programs for continued weight-loss because of the difficulty of maintaining a “normal” lifestyle.
 Unfortunately, when participants have not learned the principles of healthy eating and portion control, they often resume prior eating patterns.